akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--When you restart your machine, your Git daemon will start automatically and respawn if it goes down.
 To get it running without having to reboot, you can run this:-->

-Nach einem Neustart des System wird der Git Daemon automatisch starten.
+Nach einem Neustart des System wird der Git-Daemon automatisch starten.
 Er startet ebenso neu, wenn er unerwartet beendet wird.
 Der Daemon kann auch ohne einen Neustart gestartet werden:

 	initctl start local-git-daemon